The Innovation Toolkit

-To help you boost your own creativity capacity and unleash innovation in your organization to fuel growth, competitive advantage, and progress, here are some tools, ideas, and insights from innovation expert, bestselling author, and keynote speaker, Josh Linkner:
+To help you boost your own creative capacity and unleash innovation in your organization to fuel growth, competitive advantage, and progress, here are some tools, ideas, and insights from innovation expert, bestselling author, and keynote speaker, Josh Linkner:

 - Signs of Creativity